SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 <tr>
 <td>

-Specifying a particular selection screen to be called and display it or not<br>
+Specifying a particular selection screen to be called and display it or not<br><br>
 Additions `USING SELECTION-SCREEN` and `VIA SELECTION-SCREEN`

  </td>